-The corporation, once incorporated, is considered a not-for-profit corporation for state law purposes.
-However, the corporation will be considered a taxable corporation for both federal and state law purposes unless it applies for recognition of its tax-exempt status with the IRS and obtains an IRS determination letter.
-In order to apply for tax-exempt status under Code section 501(c)(3), the corporation must submit to the IRS a completed Form 1023 - Application for Recognition of Exemption (available at www.irs.gov).
+THE FEDERAL INCOME TAX EXEMPTION PROCESS IRS FORM 1023 The corporation, once incorporated, is considered a notfor-profit corporation for state law purposes.
+However, the corporation will be considered a taxable corporation for both federal and state law purposes unless it applies for recognition of its tax-exempt status with the IRS and obtains an IRS determination letter.2 In order to apply for tax-exempt status under Code section 501(c)(3), the corporation must submit to the IRS a completed IRS Form 1023 - Application for Recognition of Exemption (available at www.irs.gov).
 The IRS will not process an incomplete application, so the application should be reviewed carefully to make sure it is complete and signed by an authorized director or officer.

-If the Form 1023 is filed within 27 months of the date of the corporation's incorporation, its tax-exempt status will be retroactive to its date of incorporation.
+If the IRS Form 1023 is filed within 27 months of the end of the month in which the corporation is incorporated, its tax-exempt status will be retroactive to its date of incorporation.
 This is important for a corporation that wishes to accept contributions prior to receipt of its IRS determination letter.
-Some areas to be aware of when completing the Form 1023:
+Some areas to be aware of when completing the IRS Form 1023:

-(i) Public Charity Versus Private Foundation Classification.

-Corporations that are tax-exempt under Code section 501(c)(3) are classified as either public charities or private foundations.
+Public Charity Versus Private Foundation Classification Corporations that are tax-exempt under Code section 501(c)(3) are classified as either public charities or private foundations.
 Private foundations are generally funded by a limited group of donors, i.e., one family, a handful of individuals or one company (e.g., the Gates Foundation) and are subject to very strict rules that can limit their operations.
-Public charities are further divided into several categories: (1) organizations that engage in inherently public activities (e.g., churches, schools, and hospitals); (2) organizations that receive a substantial part of their support from the general public (e.g., the United Way); (3) organizations that are funded primarily from receipts from the performance of their exempt function (e.g., theaters, museums); and (4) organizations that support organizations listed in (1), (2) or (3) above and are structurally linked to them.
-The public support tests that must be met on an annual basis for organizations that qualify under (2) and (3) above are based on mathematical calculations, with new public charities given an initial 5-year grace period during which they do not need to meet the applicable public support test.
+Public charities are further divided into several categories: (1) organizations that engage in inherently public activities (e.g., churches, schools, and hospitals); (2) organizations that receive a substantial part of their support from the general public (e.g., the United Way); (3) organizations that Organizational Documents Copies of the corporation's organizational documents (i.e., Certificate of Incorporation and By-laws) must be provided with the IRS Form 1023.
+The Certificate of Incorporation are funded primarily from receipts from the performance of their exempt function (e.g., theaters, museums); and (4) organizations that support organizations listed in (1), (2) or (3) above and are structurally linked to them.
+The public support tests that must be met on an annual basis for organizations that qualify under (2) and (3) above are based on mathematical calculations, with new public charities given an initial 5-year grace period during which they do not need to meet the applicable public support test. must be a certified copy showing proof of filing with the applicable Secretary of State.